 Now, at this point, you might be asking why Mark can’t just leave everything to Kim and let Kim decide how to leave everything to everyone’s kids when she dies?

-A good estate attorney will structure Mark’s trust to make sure specific assets go to the people of his choice in a clean way.
+A good estate attorney will structure Mark’s trust to ensure specific assets go to the people of his choice cleanly.
 For example:

-• A gift off the top – Adding a “Pay on Death” designation to certain bank accounts, held outside his Living Trust, is a simple way to ensure Mark’s older kids get a little cash immediately following his death, outside of jointly-owned assets with Kim.
+- A gift off the top – Adding a “Pay on Death” designation to specific bank accounts held outside his Living Trust is a simple way to ensure Mark’s older kids get a little cash immediately following his death, outside of jointly-owned assets with Kim.

 These are just a few examples of how we can structure an estate plan and a Living Trust–all carefully worked out during a consultation.